vannlithi168/Weather-Project/README.md

 - **Get current location weather:** Click on the location icon to retrieve the weather details for your current location.

-- **Hourly Forcast:** Give weather for hourly around 12 hours count from current hour.
+- **Hourly Forcast:** Give weather for hourly around 12 hours count from current hour that user can scroll to see more.

 - **Weekly Forecast:** Explore the weekly forecast section to get a detailed view of the upcoming weather for the next 7 days.